rxshil09/DAO_launcher_kit/README.md

-# `dao2`
+# `Dao Launcher Kit`

-Welcome to your our `dao launcher kit` project and to the Internet Computer development community.
+Welcome to the Dao Launcher Kit Platform

 ## Running the project locally